 A quick summary:

-- What is a wellbeing day? 🧘
+- What is a wellbeing day?

-- Wellbeing day ideas for your team 💡
+- Wellbeing day ideas to consider

-What is a wellbeing day, and why are they important?
+What is a wellbeing day?

 It’s no secret that happier and more engaged employees perform better.
 In one study reported by HBR, organisations that report higher engagement see a 22% increase in productivity.
 Knight Frank does a great job of highlighting some interesting statistics around the ROI of happy employees.

-Most notably, the cost of replacing an employee averages around £12,000 - further demonstrating that through wellbeing you can increase retention and minimise high turnover that results in huge expenses.
+Most notably, the cost of replacing an employee averages around £12,000 - further demonstrating that through wellbeing days you can increase retention and minimise high turnover that results in huge expenses.

 Wellbeing Day Ideas for your team

 Now let’s take a look at some wellbeing day ideas that you can incorporate into your working week.
 Hopefully, this will provide the foundation for your wellness days, and inspire you to come up with outside-the-box solutions.